 Set high above the River Thames with far-reaching views, Cliveden’s beautiful gardens capture the grandeur of a bygone age.
 Cliveden was the glittering hub of society; visited by virtually every British Monarch since George I and home to Waldorf and Nancy Astor in the early 20th century.
 Cliveden hosted exclusive parties and political gatherings and in the 1960s become infamously associated with the Profumo Affair.

 Group Rates: Minimum group size 15.
-Adults £9.50 - sorry not Sundays or bank holidays
+Adults £12 – sorry, not weekends or bank holidays

-Facilities: Visitor Centre, Shop, Plant Sales, Cafe, Teas, Film.
+Facilities: Visitor Centre, Shop, Plant Sales, Cafés, Teas.

 Toilets on site: Yes

 Booking Contact: Cliveden, Taplow, Nr.
 Maidenhead, Buckinghamshire, SL1 8NS

 Location: M4 Junction 7 to A4 or M40 Junction 4 to A404 and follow brown signs.
 Coach

 Updated: December 2019